git-tfs/git-tfs/doc/usecases/migrate_tfs_to_git.md

 Then verify that all is ok and delete the folder `.git/refs/original` ( to delete old branches)

-Note: if you do that, you won't be able to fetch tfs changesets anymore.
+Note: if you do that, you won't be able to fetch tfs changesets any more.
 You should do that if you want to migrate definitively away of TFS!

 ### Add a remote toward git central repository